maranomynet/formatchange/README.md

     };
 ```

-Subscriptions are immediately called if `formatMonitor.isRunning() === true` – so no separate "initialization" is required.
+Each callback is immediately run upon subscription if `formatMonitor.isRunning() === true` – so no separate "initialization" is required.

-Callbacks receive reference to the `formatMonitor.media` object containing information about the current state.

 Subscriptions can be cancelled any time: